-In this ever- changing world no one mode of income is ever permanent.
-Specially after Coivd-19 one can never keep all their eggs in one or even two baskets and the best thing with websites are they keep working for you.
-Today you can have a website for literally anything.
-I know a friend who joined amazon affiliate programme, made a new website and posted all the hot-selling products on it.
-Now he not only makes money on each sale but also through the ads that are displayed on it.
-Your income can go up to about $3000/month whereas an average profitable websites can earn about $1000 in a few months.
+In this ever-changing world, no one mode of income is permanent.
+Especially after COIVD-19, one can never keep all their eggs in one or even two baskets, and the best thing about websites is that they keep working for you.
+Today, you can have a website for literally anything.
+I know a friend who joined the Amazon affiliate programme, made a new website, and posted all the hot-selling products on it.
+Now he makes money not only on each sale but also through the ads that are displayed on it.
+Your income can go up to about $3000 per month, whereas an average profitable website can earn about $1000 in a few months.

 There are plenty of methods you can choose from to monetise your website.

-Before you start remember you don’t need to be good at something to start a website, there is a website for everything so just choose what you like to talk about or join any affiliate programme and post your products there because the method works best when you have good quality content, with careful inclusion of SEO keywords written into the text, of your website it makes it easy for google to determine what ads to serve to your site.
+Before you start, remember that you don’t need to be good at something to start a website; there is a website for everything, so just choose what you like to talk about or join any affiliate programme and post your products there because the method works best when you have good quality content.
+With careful inclusion of SEO keywords written into the text of your website, it makes it easy for Google to determine what ads to serve to your site.

 It is imperative that you match the topic of your articles or content with the displayed ads because the ads should address to those who are interested in viewing your site, otherwise they won’t click on the ads, and no profit will follow.